Logo preload

 What we started out as very quickly collapsed.
 I had to adapt.
 I had taken huge financial and personal risks in starting the company and it couldn’t have been a worse time to do so, on many levels.

 A couple of the earliest contracts with a handful of customers would only last 18 months and left no cushion beyond that, and I certainly could not afford to hire anyone else at that point.
 I did everything.
 Not terribly well, but I did everything.
-I couldn’t scale that way however.
-I couldn’t grow the way I wanted to with that model.
-I needed a force multiplier.
+I couldn’t scale that way however, and I couldn’t grow the way I wanted to with that model.
+What I needed was a force multiplier.
 I needed leverage.

 Before the din of shredders took over the offices, I had been successful at getting a pilot project with Enron.
 Yes, the Enron.
 They had an insatiable appetite for geospatial data.
 Truly gluttonous.
 Their databases rivaled many national mapping agencies.
 They effectively had a blank check for data.
 I found out why when I visited their headquarters in Houston to pitch them.
-They had a trading floor where they specialized in bidding on what’s known as “dark fiber”; fiber optic telecommunications cables with pairs of fiber which were unused or unlit.
-They also were aggressive in bidding against Ready For Service (RFS) dates on new fiber optic cables being laid across the oceans.
+They had a trading floor where they specialized in bidding on what’s known as “dark fiber” – fiber optic telecommunications cables with pairs of fiber which were unused or unlit.
+In addition, they aggressively bid against Ready For Service (RFS) dates on new fiber optic cables being laid across the oceans.
 They spent millions on data and made tens of millions by being more right than wrong in the trading pit.

 I had time left on the schedule so I worked with some local experts that lived in the general vicinity of those landing stations along the fiber cable route, and who happened to not only be geospatial professionals, but subject matter experts in telecommunications.
 Equipped with the best consumer digital cameras, notebooks, handheld Garmin eTrex GPS, Compaq iPaq PDAs running Windows Mobile, and available digital maps, imagery and photography, these consultants were able to provide context, ground-truth, additional narrative, and most importantly, high-fidelity data collected from the field.
 It was the punch I needed.